cisagov/ScubaGoggles/baselines/commoncontrols.md

 ### Policies

 #### GWS.COMMONCONTROLS.3.1v0.3
-Login Challenges SHALL be enabled when third party SAML SSO is in use.
+Login challenges SHOULD be enabled when third party SAML SSO is in use.

 - _Rationale:_ Without enabling Post-SSO verification, any Google 2-Step Verification (2SV) configuration is ignored for third-party SSO users.
 Enabling Post-SSO verification will apply 2SV verification policies.
 - _Last modified:_ July 10, 2023